Turtlecrafter81/al-guides/README.md

  - Various source images exported from the game files from: [Dimbreath](https://github.com/Dimbreath)
  - Various opinions and support from the ALEC and ALO discord

-If you have any questions or comments, feel free to ~~post an issue on github,~~ (I'm bad at github, send help) contact me on discord.
-I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server.
+If you have any questions or comments, feel free to ~~post an issue on github,~~ (I'm bad at github, send help) contact me on discord (Moe#4063).
+I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server, just ping me.

 ```
 CHANGELOG